Are You A ‘Rambo-Style’ Manager?

 I don’t have a starry-eyed view of why we changed.
-If we could have continued to run our business the old and still make money we’d have been much happier doing so” Starkley
+If we could have continued to run our business the old and still make money we’d have been much happier doing so. - Starkley

 Change in organizations is becoming increasingly demanding, covering areas of innovation, product and service quality, using change as a tool to differentiate and create competitive advantage.

-Communication in organisations usually occurs top-down, meaning from senior management to subordinates.
+– in organisations usually occurs top-down, meaning from senior management to subordinates.
 In an ideal world, the MD/CEO disseminates information in small, easily understood quantities to the workforce.
 You likely will understand that communication is about conveying an idea to another person and ensuring the idea is received and understood – a two-way process.
 However the way communication is usually perceived, leads to many difficulties.

-Decision making is a negotiation process, where decisions can emerge through interaction.
+– is a negotiation process, where decisions can emerge through interaction.
 I believe that decisions are generally made in conflict in change programme’s, while people feel there is a need to support a certain decision, in case of reprisal.

-If employees are ‘punished’ if a problem arises or a mistake is made, it will create a high resentment level and a pretty hostile employee environment, destroying the ‘safety’ and the little motivation that is there.
+If employees are ‘punished’ when a problem arises or a mistake is made, it will create a high resentment level and a pretty hostile employee environment, destroying the ‘safety’ and the little motivation that is there.
 This is called ‘negative reinforcement’, whereas positive reinforcement brings motivation and an enhancement of your employee’s self image.

 Stress occurs when people are unable to eliminate negative feelings.
 This however has almost become avoidable in today’s society.
 Stress is an individual factor and some people may be able to cope with change better than others.

 When people do something good, their managers don’t say anything.
-When they make a mistake, they hear about it right away…I call this ‘seagull management’…Seagull managers fly in, make a lot of noise, dump on everyone, and then fly out”.
+When they make a mistake, they hear about it right away…I call this ‘seagull management’…Seagull managers fly in, make a lot of noise, dump on everyone, and then fly out.

 Management of change involves careful planning, with the use of change factors and techniques.
 It is recommended that before implementing change, certain plans and techniques should always be applied to make the transition as smooth as possible.
 Management should imagine the way employees may feel and ask their opinions as part of the decision-making process….noise, dump on everyone, and then fly out”.

-Where no plan is laid, where the disposal of time is surrendered merely to the change of incidents, chaos will soon reign” (author unknown)
+Where no plan is laid, where the disposal of time is surrendered merely to the change of incidents, chaos will soon reign. – Author unknown